logic-gu/LogicalTheory/README.md

 <a
 href="https://openlogicproject.org/">Open Logic Project</a>.

+This repository comprises two main branches:

+- `master` contains material for the *Logical Theory* textbook
+- `openlogic` tracks the *Open Logic Text*

-The root files for these lecture notes are found in the `courses/logicaltheory` directory on the `logicaltheory` branch.
+The root files for these lecture notes are found in the `courses/logicaltheory` directory.

-The Open Logic Project
+About the Open Logic Project
 ======================

 [![Build